Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 ## FAQ
 - Q: Why an EXE file?
+I don't like that!
 - A: So that it's accessible for most ppl, even those without python knowledge.

+&nbsp;

+- Q: Why is the EXE so big?
+It looks suspicious!
+- A: Because pyinstaller has to bundle all dependencies to the EXE file.
+-
 &nbsp;

 - Q: Why does it require Admin rights?
 It looks even more suspicious!